CampaignChain/campaignchain-docs/open/developer/book/contribute.rst

 Inline Alias in composer.json
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can define in the ```composer.json```_(https://github.com/CampaignChain/campaignchain/blob/master/composer.json)
-file of the application, which branched modules/bundles you'd like to use for
+You can define in the `composer.json file of the application`_, which branched
-development.
-Just list them in the ``require-dev`` section and define the
+modules/bundles you'd like to use for development.
+Just list them in the
-branch as a `Composer inline alias`_.
+``require-dev`` section and define the branch as a `Composer inline alias`_.

 Here's an example how to do it for your custom module/bundle: